| GPA Article #3Grading the Quality of Restoration

 To sum it up, this overachiever must appear unrestored to

+earn its grade.
 Then we have the precocious troublemaker, the comic

 you're embarrassed to consider your own.
 Colors don't match,